hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 : Root of Trust, the minimal set of software, hardware and data that has to be implicitly trusted in the platform - there is no software or hardware at a deeper level that can verify that the Root of Trust is authentic and unmodified.

 SPE
 : Secure Processing Environment, a platform's processing environment for software that provides confidentiality and integrity for its runtime state, from software and hardware, outside of the SPE.
-Contains the Secure Partition Manager, the Secure Partitions and the trusted hardware.
+Contains the Secure Partition Manager (SPM), the Secure Partitions and the trusted hardware.

 NSPE
 : Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware and hardware.